Gregory-Potter/millet-dsp/README.md

 ### [MilletDSP::Other](./Other/)

-Various utilities that don't fit in another category.
+Various utilities that don't fit neatly in another category.